akhilkasuvojula/691-01-F21-RFP-Group04/README.md

 ## Functional Requirements

 Create a web app (or native application) with authentication and authorization.
 The following roles are suggested:
- 1.Admin User
+ 1. Admin User
- 2.Committee User
+ 2. Committee User
- 3.End-User / Client
+ 3. End-User / Client
 ### Organization Admin User Can do :
 1. Create a profile to  the organization
 	1. Adds the committee members and other Admins